ShibeMedia/resource-hub/README.md

 Dogecoin is an peer-to-peer electronic cash system taking the world by storm.
 Here's a list of dogecoin projects and resources created by people around the world.

-Note: this is written in CSV format to make it easy for anyone to add lines to it.
+Note: this list is written in CSV format to make it easy for anyone to add lines to it.
 Feel free to convert the content below to json at https://csvjson.com/.

 ```
 name, creator, description, website